-an origin server with the original source segments shown in figure 15.19.1.3.1-1.
 Upon client initialization, the CMMF Receiver requests the CMMF Configuration Information (in this case it is stored as a JSON file) from the Application Service Provider.
 This information communicates a list of host URLs specifying the locations for which the client can retrieve CMMF encoded content for every segment listed within the master manifest file.
+In this case, this list includes the domain names used during the CDN configuration step.